NeCTAR-RC/nectar-training/package10/sections/managingInstance.markdown

 For more details, refer to the [official OpenStack nova][OpenStackNova] documentation.
 {% endBgBox %}

+{% BgBox info %}
+The following instructions will assume that all the *Names* you choose for instances, volumes, etc. have **no whitespaces** in them.
+If the names *do* include white spaces, you have to put the name in quotation marks when using them in the commands, e.g. "Name of resource".
+{% endBgBox %}

 You may display information about all the instances you are running:

 ```openstack server list```